-7. FACILITIE FACILITIES AND FURNITURE LEVEL 1 Removal of furniture, appliances, window screens or other fixtures from assigned rooms/units or common spaces and placing them elsewhere.
+7. FACILITIES AND FURNITURE LEVEL 1 Removal of furniture, appliances, window screens or other fixtures from assigned rooms/units or common spaces and placing them elsewhere.
 LEVEL 2 b) Alteration, renovation or removal of Rooms, furniture, or equipment. c) Installation of unauthorized furnishings, equipment or devices.
 This includes internet, phone, and cable. d) Failure to keep access clear to electrical panel, heating unit and maintenance access.

 8. FIRE SAFETY LEVEL 1 a) Propping open a fire door, which includes room/suite/unit doors.
-This may include using the deadbolt or another item to prevent it from locking and/or to hold the door open.
-LEVEL 2 b) Possession or use of candles, incense, lava lamps, open coil hot plates, flame cooking devices, indoor barbeques, deep fryers and the like.
-Cooking devices without an automatic shutdown are not allowed in residence. c) Covering or removing smoke and/or heat detectors. d) Blocking hallways, stairwells, exits and access to fire safety equipment. e) Leaving food unattended while cooking. f) Shallow/deep frying is not permitted.
-LEVEL 3 g) Possession or use of explosive or flammable material (e.g., firecrackers, fireworks and barbecue propane tanks). h) Discharging, tampering with, covering or operating any fire prevention or detection equipment for any purpose other than the control of a fire. i) Actions or neglect that leads to a fire, and/or the activation of the building fire alarm system.
+This may include using the deadbolt or another item to prevent it from locking and/or to hold the door open. b) Hanging any decorations on the inside or outside of a suite door that are not laminated; cover peepholes, door numbers, or handles; are made of paper; or are difficult to remove.
+LEVEL 2 c) Possession or use of candles, incense, lava lamps, open coil hot plates, flame cooking devices, indoor barbeques, deep fryers and the like.
+Cooking devices without an automatic shutdown are not allowed in residence. d) Covering or removing smoke and/or heat detectors. e) Blocking hallways, stairwells, exits and access to fire safety equipment. f) Leaving food unattended while cooking. g) Shallow/deep frying is not permitted.
+LEVEL 3 h) Possession or use of explosive or flammable material (e.g., firecrackers, fireworks and barbecue propane tanks). i) Discharging, tampering with, covering or operating any fire prevention or detection equipment for any purpose other than the control of a fire. j) Actions or neglect that leads to a fire, and/or the activation of the building fire alarm system.